shaaza/shifting-tool/README.md

 An interactive demand side management tool for electricity utilities to assess savings from demand response given certain facts.
 Built using d3.js and JavaScript.

 ## Usage
+The tool is live at [this page](http://sharedelectric.com/shifting).

-Clone the repo and merely open up index.html with the same folder structure, because Webpack would be overkill.
+You could also clone the repo and merely open up index.html with the same folder structure, because Webpack would be overkill.

 ## Contributors
 Abhit Patil

 Shaaz Ahmed